The Race between Technology and Woman: Changes in Relative Wages and Labor Shares in OECD Countries

 where

-This production function involves four substitution parameters ($\sigma_{mu}$, $\sigma_{fu}$, $\sigma_{mh}$, and $\sigma_{fh}$) that are less than one and five share parameters ($\theta_{mu}$, $\theta_{fu}$, $\theta_{mh}$, $\theta_{fh}$, and $\alpha$) that lie between zero and one.
-As in \citet{Fallon_Layard_JPE75} and \citet{Krusell_Ohanian_RiosRull_Violante_EM00}, skilled labor is placed in a nest lower than that of unskilled labor.
-For each skill type, female labor is placed in a nest lower than that of male labor.
-The specification is chosen to be consistent with the data.
-Appendix \ref{subsec: specification_checks} describes the procedure to choose among the alternative specifications.

-The production technology exhibits capital\textendash skill complementarity for male labor if $\sigma_{mu}>\sigma_{mh}$ and for female labor if $\sigma_{fu}>\sigma_{fh}$, and capital\textendash gender complementarity for skilled labor if $\sigma_{mh}>\sigma_{fh}$ and for unskilled labor if $\sigma_{mu}>\sigma_{fu}$.
-We allow for different degrees of capital\textendash skill (capital\textendash gender) complementarity for male and female labor (skilled and unskilled labor).
-We also allow for different degrees of capital\textendash skill\textendash gender complementarity across sectors.
+This production function involves four substitution parameters ($\sigma_{mh}$, $\sigma_{fh}$, $\sigma_{mu}$, and $\sigma_{fu}$) that are less than one and five share parameters ($\theta_{mh}$, $\theta_{fh}$, $\theta_{mu}$, $\theta_{fu}$, and $\theta_{o}$) that lie between zero and one for each sector.
+The production function exhibits capital\textendash skill complementarity for male labor if $\sigma_{mu}>\sigma_{mh}$ and for female labor if $\sigma_{fu}>\sigma_{fh}$, and capital\textendash gender complementarity for skilled labor if $\sigma_{mh}>\sigma_{fh}$ and for unskilled labor if $\sigma_{mu}>\sigma_{fu}$.
+We allow for different degrees of capital\textendash skill complementarity for male and female labor and different degrees of capital\textendash gender complementarity for skilled and unskilled labor.
+In addition, we allow for different degrees of capital\textendash skill\textendash gender complementarity across sectors.

-Profit maximization implies that the ratio of input prices equals the marginal rate of technical substitution regardless of whether the product market is competitive or not.
-For the purpose of this study, we focus mainly on the conditions concerning the gender wage gap and the skill wage gap.
-The log change of the skilled male\textendash female wage gap is